 22- Discover actions to encourage on-time payments: Customers don’t always pay on time.
 Companies can’t collect their receivables on-time in the end, and this might affect other processes.
 Process mining can identify the causes of this problem and find appropriate solutions.

-25- Identifying root causes for incorrect invoices: Mistakes on the invoices or duplicate payments are common issues that cause extra workload.
+25- Identifying real reasons behind incorrect invoices: Mistakes on the invoices or duplicate payments are common issues that cause extra workload.
 Companies can identify the reasons for these cases with process mining.
-Celonis remarks that its software has reduced its customers’ duplicate payments by 67%.
+It is stated that process mining software can reduce customers’ duplicate payments by 67%.

 26- Compare “before” and “after”: When a company makes a change in its process, verifying the improvement may be a challenge.
 For consultants, process mining enables consultants to relate “before” and “after” of the processes.

-27- Improve response time: While traditional process discovery may take months, process mining speeds everything up.
-As a result, consultants can come up with first results quickly.
-For example, using QPR ProcessAnalyzer, EY has been able to complete its end-customer process analysis in less than a week.
+27- Improve response time: While traditional process discovery may take months, process mining is faster.
+As a result, consultants like EY can complete end-customer process analysis within days using process mining tools

 28- Risk identification: Process mining assures data-based information to consultants.
 With insights, consultants can identify risks and advise companies accurately.